gar6920/3D-AI-GAME/memory bank/architecture.md

 - All entity behavior (animation, movement, state) can be defined in the modular definitions.
 - Server is authoritative for all state and entity updates.
 - Dynamic reset logic: `BaseGameRoom.resetGame` clears all NPC entities on city center destruction and flags deferred respawn for the next cycle.
+- Physics-driven player movement using Ammo.js: input keys and jump apply rigid-body velocities, ensuring smooth and responsive movement.
+- Bodies are configured with zero friction and rolling friction, angular rotation locked, and deactivation disabled to prevent unwanted sliding and sleeping.
+- Server authoritative rotation: no server-side yaw override; rotation is controlled by client via synced rotationY and pitch.
+- Horizontal velocity is zeroed immediately when no movement input is present, eliminating residual sliding.

 ---